Technical Articles:

 Cooling air is drawn from vents in the cabinet floor, and warm air expelled out the rear vent.

-Viewing the left side of the cabinet with the cover removed shows the AC line fuse and the fully bypassed AC connector module (left rear), the control board (bottom center), and the 150w amplifier itself, hiding under the RF absorber shield (top center).
+Viewing the left side of the cabinet with the cover removed shows the AC line fuse and the fully bypassed AC connector module (left rear), the control board (center), and the 150w amplifier itself (top center).

-At the upper right are the indicator LED's, toggle switches and panel meter.
+On the front panel (right) are the indicator LED's, switches and panel meter.

-There are two wiring interconnects (far left and right); should the amplifier ever require servicing, the front panel can be unplugged and removed for easy access to everything else.
+There are two wiring interconnects (far left); should the amplifier ever require servicing, the front panel can be unplugged and removed for easy access to everything else.

 On the right side, the slide switch for 120v or 230v operation is readily accessible (just beneath the yellow label).